apocalyptech/choosable/README.md

 application called Graphviz <sup>[4](#fn4)</sup>, though I suspect they'll become pretty unwieldy before too long.
 More on that later.

+This application is licensed under the New/Modified BSD License.
+See COPYING.txt for details.

 INSTALLATION
 ------------